supertuxkart/stk-website/wiki_untranslated/FAQ.md

 {%translate "**Optional**","FAQ page"%}

+* {%translate "A display with a refresh rate of 120Hz or higher.
+SuperTuxKart is perfectly playable and fun on ordinary 60Hz displays, but the smoother motion and reduced input latency from high refresh rate displays further enhances the playing experience.","FAQ page"%}
 * {%translate "(If you prefer playing with a gamepad) A gamepad with at least 6 buttons.","FAQ page"%}

 {% endcapture %}